Group Erects Traffic Booth in Honour of Late Biker, Lasisi Effangha

 "With the words "Under That Helmet", he was indirectly warning motorist to be careful while using the roads and be cautious of bikers as under that helmet could be their father, mother, brother or friend.

-"The boot also comes with an amber solar light at the top with the words "Slow Down" which should also serves as a reminder for motorist of the incident that occured at that spot and the need to slow down" he explained.
+"The booth also comes with an amber solar light at the top with the words "Slow Down" which should also serves as a reminder for motorist of the incident that occured at that spot and the need to slow down" he explained.